 - A basic system might classify this as positive.

-- AI-driven sentiment analysis understands the mixed emotion great product, poor delivery experience.
+- AI-driven sentiment analysis understands the mixed emotions of a great product and a poor delivery experience.

 2. Predictive Analytics for Customer Retention

-Churn prediction models analyze customer interactions to identify who is at risk of leaving.
+Churn prediction models analyze customer engagements to identify who is at risk of leaving.
 Factors like reduced engagement, negative feedback, or unanswered complaints can indicate a dissatisfied customer.

 How to act on this data?